romantomjak/ansible-roles/consul/README.md

     - consul
 ```

-By default this will deploy a TLS enabled consul server.
+By default a TLS enabled consul cluster will be deployed.

 More configuration options and explanations in the [defaults/main.yml](/consul/defaults/main.yml)